ConstableW/pantrypilot/README.md

 # PantryPilot

-Smart inventory & pantry management system for Home Assistant.
+Smart inventory tracking and pantry assistant for Home Assistant.